intellltech/interview-QA/readme.md

 20. ### What are the two APIs that a smart contract uses to interface with it?

 The two APIs used by a smart contract to interface with it are eth_sendTransaction and eth_call.
-Calls, when compared to gas, as a better option because gas is expensive while calls don’t cost anything.
-Therefore, while gas can change the blockchain, calls don’t.
-However, while transactions don’t return a value, that is not the case with calls.
+Calls, when compared to gas, as a better option because gas is expensive while calls don't cost anything.
+Therefore, while gas can change the blockchain, calls don't.
+However, while transactions don't return a value, that is not the case with calls.
     **[⬆ Back to Top](#questions)**

 21. ### Why is Solidity used in blockchain?